⇓ Watch Video ⇓

 3. Next step after peeling, I cut in half or in quarters chayote.
 Then cut off cavities on the bottom and the top.

 In the photo below, I am peeling boiled chayote with spines.
 As you can see chayote holds shape very well and spines are still very sharp.
+They are not going soften after cooking.
 I did it to compare for myself and it is not my favorite way to do it, now I know for sure.
+I don’t want cut a half of my chayote off to make sure no spines left in it.

 6. Chayote Squash is a Fruit